Expedition 73: Background, Crew, and Events

 On October 16, Ryzhikov and Zubritsky performed a 6-hour, 9-minute spacewalk to install the Ekran-M payload onto the Nauka module frame, jettisoned some cameras and a mounting platform, cleaned the windows on Zvezda service module, and removed a SSK panel and a Biorisk container.

 On October 28, Ryzhikov and Zubritsky performed a 6-hour, 54-minute spacewalk to install the final set of payloads onto the Nauka module frame the IPI plasma injector into slots two and three, relocate the ERA control panel, clean the Nauka science window, and replace a cassette in the Ekran-M payload.

+Soyuz MS-28 arrived at the station on November 27, 2025, transporting NASA astronaut Christopher Williams and Roscosmos cosmonauts Sergey Kud-Sverchkov and Sergey Mikayev.

+On December 1, 2025, following the reberthing of Cygnus NG-23 to the Unity module, all eight ISS docking ports were simultaneously occupied for the first time in the station's operation.
+Cygnus had been temporarily positioned on Canadarm2 on November 24 to clear the approach corridor for Soyuz MS-28 at the Rassvet nadir port.
+At this time, the station hosted eight visiting vehicles: two SpaceX Dragon 2 spacecraft (Crew-11 and CRS-33), the Northrop Grumman Cygnus XL freighter (NG-23), the JAXA's HTV-X cargo ship (HTV-X1), Roscosmos Soyuz MS crew vehicles (MS-27 and MS-28), and two Progress MS cargo spacecraft (MS-31 and MS-32).

+After a handover period, Ryzhikov transferred command of the ISS to Fincke on December 7.
+The expedition concluded on December 9 with the departure of Ryzhikov, Zubritsky, and Kim aboard Soyuz MS-27.

 Events manifest

 Events involving crewed spacecraft are listed in bold.